zeta-chain/protocol-contracts/v2/scripts/deploy/readme.md

 ## Deterministic deployments

 Deployment scripts in `deterministic` uses create2 with Foundry (https://book.getfoundry.sh/tutorials/create2-tutorial) to perform deterministic deployment of  contracts.
-This ensures that on every EVM chain `GatewayEVM` contract will be on same address.
+This ensures that the GatewayEVM contract will have the same address on every EVM chain.

 Since UUPS proxy is used for the contracts, both implementation and `ERC1967Proxy` are deployed using above technique: